Bengaluru: Thousands of dead fish, snails surface in Madiwala Lake, locals blame pollution

 Thousands of fish, snails found dead:

-Residents living in and around the lake were in for a shock as they found the fish heaped around Madiwala Lake, raising unbearable stink in the water body.
+Residents living around the lake were in for a shock as they found the fish heaped around Madiwala Lake, raising unbearable stink in the water body.

 Madiwala Lake receives sewage and storm water: